jbmorice/jbmorice.github.io/_pages/home.md

   mail_catchphrase   : "Send me an email at : "
   social_enabled     : true
   social_catchphrase :

+attributions :
+-   "Plane timeline icon made by [Dave Gandy](https://www.flaticon.com/authors/dave-gandy) from [Flaticon](www.flaticon.com) is licensed by [Creative Commons BY 3.0](http://creativecommons.org/licenses/by/3.0/)"
+-   "Milk bottle timeline icon made by [Freepik](http://www.freepik.com) from [Flaticon](www.flaticon.com) is licensed by [Creative Commons BY 3.0](http://creativecommons.org/licenses/by/3.0/)"
+-   "Vynil record timeline icon made by [Freepik](http://www.freepik.com) from [Flaticon](www.flaticon.com) is licensed by [Creative Commons BY 3.0](http://creativecommons.org/licenses/by/3.0/)"

 # TODO: Maybe add these ?
 # # Associations